This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 1. A Buying Guide

 The first thing you need to do is make a list of all the appliances that you need (kitchen basics) and see how they fit your budget.
 From here, you have two options, in a scenario where you’re in a surplus.
 You can either pick a more expensive appliance or two or, you can consider doing something different.
 For instance, you could buy a more powerful rang hood or get yourself a wine cooler.

 Other than this, you can also go for a freestanding oven instead of its more traditional alternative.
 All in all, this is where the functionality of your kitchen is getting determined.

 2. The Infrastructure

 When speaking about the infrastructure, there are three things to take into consideration.
 The first one is the availability of space that you have available.
 The second one is the layout, which will probably be determined by your plumbing.
 The sink needs to be hooked to the plumbing system, which is why its position is predetermined.

-According to experts behind The Plumbing Life Saver, the quality of your plumbing infrastructure will determine the difficulty of plumbing maintenance in the future.
+The quality of your plumbing infrastructure will determine the difficulty of plumbing maintenance in the future.
 According to numerous guides, the fridge and the oven should never go next to one another.
 Seeing as how the range hood goes above the oven, it seems as if the layout itself is more or less settled.

 The next thing you need to consider is the energy-efficiency of your kitchen.
 The oven, the fridge, the dishwasher and even the small appliances like the coffee maker can be quite power-hungry.